‘Nowhere has drawn me back more often’

 - On reaching the Bomb Ballistics Building, climb to the top for superb views over the shingle and marsh.
 It was once a control centre for the bombing ranges.

-- Continue following the red arrows to the working lighthouse, owned by Trinity House.
-It was built in the late 18th century.
+- Continue following the red arrows to the sight of the former lighthouse.
 From here, drop down onto the beach and turn right along the shore to reach the Police Tower.
 Turn inland and follow the red arrows.

 - Take a look at the information displayed at the Black Beacon and Powerhouse.
 Return to the main roadway, turning left to walk to the Atomic Weapons Research Establishment site